BioSci Honors Program

 • The course instructor presents the honors requirements to interested students and sends a contract with the names and IDs of the students to the University Honors Program.

 • A contract must be submitted to the University Honors Program using their forms.
+This can be emailed to universityhonors@ncsu.edu.
+Students should discuss this with their professor before classes begin.

 • Student-initiated Honors Project